 But at the same time, if I’d had that, I’d probably be in a far worse situation now than I actually am, because having such a drive for wanting parents and other people to be there for me, when none have ever been there for me before, would’ve been far more devastating than not having that need and it never being fulfilled, if the need was there.

-Although it should be stated that my partner will always be there if I wanted them to be, and they make it clear to me a lot that they want to be there for me, I just don’t know how to do that.
+Although it should be stated that my partner will always be there if I want them to be, and they make it clear to me a lot that they want to be there for me, I just don’t know how to do that.
 All I really rely on them for is to help me dampen my anxieties so I can sort out my various hospital appointments for my autonomic disorder.
 This is because they have sent me to various different hospitals to see different specialists over the last few years.

 Having them there also has the added benefit of being a witness for me, should I need one.
 When I had to make a complaint about my mental health Trust, which was dragged out over several meetings and three-odd years, having my partner there was really helpful for me.
 However, this is a more pragmatic reason for me rather than the emotional need displayed in this episode.